7 Of Our Most Popular Global Health And Development Stories Of 2018

 In a Super Bowl ad, Matt Damon made a bold promise: Buy a limited-edition Stella Artois chalice and your money will help give a clean water supply to someone in the developing world for five years.

-"If just 1 percent of you watching this buys [a chalice], we can give clean water to 1 million people," says Damon in the ad.
+"If just 1 percent of you watching this buys [a chalice], we can give clean water to 1 million people," Damon says in the ad.

 And what exactly does that $3 buy?
 Can it really bring clean water to one person for half a decade?
 Skepticism surfaced on Twitter.